terasolunaorg/terasoluna-gfw/CONTRIBUTING.md

 This document describes how to contribute the terasoluna-gfw updates.

 The terasoluna-gfw is the common library of TERASOLUNA Server Framework for Java (5.x), and is Java projects for [Maven](https://maven.apache.org/).
-We build and test the terasoluna-gfw using the [Maven](https://maven.apache.org/).
 About running Maven, refer to the [Building a Project with Maven](https://maven.apache.org/run-maven/index.html).

 Contribution procedures are follows: